 What’s the fuss about Google Analytics 4?

-On the 1st of July 2023, Google will stop collecting data for Universal Google Analytics, which will be replaced with Google Analytics 4.
+On the 1st of July 2023, Google will stop collecting data for Universal Google Analytics, which will be replaced with Google Analytics 4 and you can learn more about Google's motivations for the change here.

 Before this deadline, you can switch to GA4 and use both analytics versions together.
 And yet, many organizations are reluctant to do so.